 Some common internal obstacles include needing more money, wanting a promotion at work, trying to lose weight, and improving a strained relationship with your family member or other loved one.

-3. Habitual obstacles.
-Habitual obstacles apply more generally in your life and may only be eliminated by making a global change.
+3. Habitual obstacles: apply more generally in your life and may only be eliminated by making a global change.

-This guide will give you seven proven strategies to help blast obstacles out of your way.
+Keep reading to discover seven proven strategies to help blast obstacles out of your way!

 #1.
 Understand the obstacle